sonasalehian/AHC-Poroelastic-Model/README.md

         <tr>
             <td rowspan=3>different_options_subsec5.2</td>
             <td>01_strong_pumping.py</td>
-            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with double pumping rate</td>
+            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with 8 times pumping rate</td>
         </tr>
         <tr>
-            <td>01_long_pumping_8d.py</td>
+            <td>01_strong_long_pumping.py</td>
-            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with 8 days of pumping instead of 4 days</td>
+            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with 8 days of pumping instead of 4 days and 8 times pumping rate</td>
         </tr>
         <tr>
-            <td>01_long_pumping_16d.py</td>
+            <td>01_long_pumping_32d.py</td>
-            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with 16 days of pumping instead of 4 days</td>
+            <td>To examine the model using Anderson Junction aquifer properties and the Anderson Junction aquifer test but with 32 days of pumping instead of 4 days</td>
         </tr>
             <tr>
             <td rowspan=2>anisotropy_ratio_subsec5.4</td>